vamshi9/Local-and-SocialAuthentication/README.md

 I always use **nodemon** to run server because I need not restart my server again and again.I am going to pass my work to nodemon so it checks out my server whenever I make any changes.

-Now open your preferable browser and
+Now open your preferable browser and type the localhost:2626.This works fine right!
+Yay!
+We have compelted our first step.